2011 New Patriotic Party primary elections: New records

 The organizing of the NPP primaries was a first in itself as so many constituencies primaries were held on the same day.
 Another first was seen when Musa Superior won the elections to be the NPP's candidate for the Tamale Central constituency without being in Ghana.
 Superior polled 278 votes to win the NPP parliament primaries ticket in the election with Iddrisu Sunday and Mohammed Ishmael polling 129 and 38 votes respectively.

 Another record was set by Frances Asiam who became the first former executive of the NDC to win a primary in the NPP.
 She was a former women's organizer of the opposition NDC but left the party before the 2008 parliamentary and presidential election to join the NPP.
 She won the Adenta constituency primaries.

 The aftermath of the elections

-Though most contestants were happy with the outcome of the elections, a few like defeated aspirant for the Okaikoi South constituency Vicky Bright challenged the results of the polls.
+Though most contestants were happy with the outcome of the elections, a few like Vicky Bright, defeated aspirant for the Okaikoi South constituency, challenged the results of the polls.
 She lost to Ahmed Asser by 12 votes at the end of the election.
 According to her, the voting process was flawed in that the number of votes cast that were ticked in the electoral register did not tally with the number of votes that were actually cast.